 Editorial Policy

-The journal supports the principles of ethical publishing and follows guidance from the Commission on Publication Ethics (COPE).
-Its guidelines are applied to the journal editors, authors, and peer-reviewers.
-The journal will follow the COPE flowcharts regarding any potential acts of misconduct.
+The journal supports the principles of ethical publishing and follows guidance from the Commission on Publication Ethics (COPE) and LSU Guidelines for the Use of Generative Artificial Intelligence (GenAI) Tools (in Lithuanian language).
+The aforementioned guidelines are applied to the journal editors, authors, and peer-reviewers.
+The journal will follow the COPE flowcharts and LSU Guidelines regarding any potential acts of misconduct.

-- make a decision to accept or reject a publication based on the relevance, originality and clarity of the article, the validity of the research and the relevance to the journal.
+- make a decision to accept or reject a publication based on the relevance, originality, and clarity of the manuscript, the validity of the research and the relevance to the journal.

 - ensure the confidentiality of the material submitted and not pass manuscripts to persons who are not involved in the review and publishing process.